builders-blueprint-series/from-coder-to-engineer/front/book-tenants.md

 # Book Tenants

-1. Writing should be as simple as possible
+1. Writing and code should be as simple as possible

 2. Keep words to code ratio around ~55/45